-Storing your child cord blood makes him/her anytime eligible for an autologous treatment.
+Storing your child´s cord blood makes them eligible at any time for an autologous treatment.

 Although own umbilical cord blood has many benefits, it is sometimes necessary to use umbilical cord blood from a sibling or foreign donor for treatment.
 In particular, these are cases where the disease is genetically determined and the umbilical cord blood itself would therefore not be an appropriate solution.

-Using stem cell from cord blood for a sibling (allogeneic)
+Using stem cells from cord blood for a sibling (allogeneic)

 Umbilical cord blood can also be used to treat a sick sibling.
 When using cells from a donor, one of the important indicators of whether it will be possible to transplant umbilical cord blood, is the match of HLA markers.
 The most preferred donor is a matching sibling.

 Compared to the administration of umbilical cord blood from a completely foreign donor, sibling transplants have better results and a lower risk of serious complications after transplantation.
-The probability that siblings HLA markers are matched in 100%, is 25%.
+The probability that sibling´s HLA markers are matched 100%, is 25%.

 Treatment with cord blood from a donor (allogeneic)

 A donor of cord blood can be an unrelated person.
 Finding a matching donor is the key to a successful allogeneic transplant.
 Matching cord blood can be searched in the register of donors of umbilical cord blood.
-A public registry, Slovak placental stem cell registry (Slovenský register placentárnych krvotvorných buniek), as a part of Cord Blood Center Group, is linked to an international database of public registries.
+A public registry, the Slovak Placental Stem Cell Registry (Slovenský register placentárnych krvotvorných buniek), as a part of Cord Blood Center Group, is linked to an international database of public registries.

-Umbilical cord blood from public registries is used especially for treating leukemia in children and adults or genetic disorders of blood formation and metabolism in child patients.
+Umbilical cord blood from public registries is used especially for treating leukaemia in children and adults or genetic disorders of blood formation and metabolism in children.

-Allogeneic (donated) cord blood recently became being used in clinical trials for medicine regenerative applications.
-After the first promising results in the treatment of children with cerebral palsy, in order to extend this therapy, it was considered the possibility of using allogeneic cord blood in adults with ischemic stroke.
+Allogeneic (donated) cord blood has recently became been used in clinical trials for medicine regenerative applications.
+After initial promising results in the treatment of children with cerebral palsy, to extend this therapy, the possibility of using allogeneic cord blood in adults with ischaemic stroke was considered.

-Very often there are misunderstandings over who can use cord blood in treatment.
+Very often there are misunderstandings about who can use cord blood in treatment.
 The short answer is it very much depends on the disease being treated.
-And it is finally the doctor’s decision.
+And, finally, it is the doctor’s decision.